NithishRaja/natural-selection-simulator/README.md

 * If target cannot be located, a random target is chosen and search for target continues at each step
 * Players have a chance to reproduce at end of each cycle
 * Chance for reproduction increases till player does reproduces, after reproduction the chance gets reset to 0

+## Docker

+* The docker image can be found at [docker hub](https://hub.docker.com/repository/docker/nithishraja/natural_selection_simulator)
+* Instructions on how to use the image are also at [docker hub](https://hub.docker.com/repository/docker/nithishraja/natural_selection_simulator)